quietui/quiet/docs/docs/components/dropdown.md

 ### Checkable items

 You can turn a [dropdown item](/docs/components/dropdown-item) into a checkable option by setting `type="checkbox"`.
 Add the `checked` attribute to make it checked initially.
-When clicked, the item's checked state will toggle but the dropdown will remain open.
+When clicked, the item's checked state will toggle and the dropdown will close.
+You can cancel the `quiet-select` event if you want to keep it open instead.

 ```html {.example}
 <quiet-dropdown id="dropdown__checkboxes">